P-H-B-D/678_PINN/README.md

 #### Hyperparameter Variation

 The effects of varying weight hyperparameters can be elusive.
 The above demonstration shows the effects of weighting upon the resultant behavior of the system.
 While intuition as to the effects of each individual hyperparameter is relatively predictable, the combined effect of them on system stability or convergence is highly sensitive and unpredictable, making a hyperparameter search algorithm more ideal than simply guessing these values.
+A few permutations are shown here:

 #### Dynamic Hyperparameter Weighting